CS362-Team4/Property-Manager-Assistant/README.md

 Property-Manager-Assistant
 ==========================
-CPSC362 at CSUF
-This is the main project for group 4.
+This is the main project for group 4, CPSC362 at CSUF.